 Billions of dollars go to the satellite industries developed to cater to our health epidemics-producing everything from bestselling diet books to weight loss centers to lines of “heart-healthy” foods-and promising they can prevent or reverse these conditions.
 For many, it’s like digging for treasure and always coming up empty.

-Yet there is something we can do to offset the outrageous expenditures and unnecessary procedures; in fact, this single mineral can help prevent life-threatening health conditions from developing in the first place.
+Yet there is something we can do to offset the outrageous expenditures and unnecessary procedures; in fact, this single mineral, magnesium, can help prevent life-threatening health conditions from developing in the first place.
 The answer is simple, inexpensive, and effective.

 Unfortunately, most people – even doctors – overlook magnesium's necessity for developing energy, lowering blood pressure, stopping painful muscle cramps, relieving nagging insomnia and most importantly, decreasing risk of heart disease.